-normal business of the House to discuss a definite matter of urgent public importance.3 An Adjournment Motion is, ordinarily, admissible if it relates to an issue of urgent public importance, relates substantially to one definite issue, is restricted to a matter of recent occurrence and satisfies such other conditions as are laid down in the Rule 83 of the Rules of Procedure 1997.4 The Speaker determines the admissibility of each Adjournment Motion.
+relates substantially to one definite issue, is restricted to a matter of recent occurrence and satisfies such other conditions as are laid down in the Rule 71 of the Rules of Procedure of the NWFP Assembly.
+4 The Speaker determines the admissibility of each Adjournment Motion.